toggledbits/Emby/README.md

 The `ResumeMedia` action is a plugin-provided enhancement.
 Currently, Emby servers do not offer API access to the queue of clients--we can see the media item that is currently playing, but not what played previously or may be playing next.
 As a result, when you `Stop` play on an Emby session, there is no Emby way to resume plaing the full queue (as one can do on Sonos, for example, where the queue is treated as a persistent, anonymous playlist).
 The action simply restarts play of the last known playing media item at the last checkpoint recorded.
 The optional `Restart` parameter may be given as "1" to force the media item to start playing from its beginning rather than the checkpoint.

 The *optional* `Bookmark` parameter, when given, will resume the media item associated with the bookmark at the bookmarked position.
 See `BookmarkMedia` above.
+If not given, the previously-playing media item on the session will be restarted from the last known position (this presumes that the session was previously and is now *stopped*).

 #### SetVolume